ttappr/linked-vector/README.md

 handles to its previous and next neighbors.
 So there's no shifting of data when items are inserted or removed.

+## Updates

+** master branch currently reflects the v1.0.0 pre-release **

+The first major release is here!
+The methods and features of v1.0 `LinkedVector` have been finalized and should be compatible with the last release `v0.3.0`.
+The frequency of releases will now slow down and follow SemVer conventions:

+- MAJOR version indicates incompatible API changes with previous major version.
+- MINOR version indicates added functionality in a backwards-compatible manner.
+- PATCH version indicates backwards-compatible bug fixes.

 ## Usage

 Edit your Cargo.toml file to include: